cms-sw/cms-bot/IBPages.md

 uses these json files to identify results that are currently not complete and show them in the pages.
 An incomplete result can indicate for compilation results, that the IB being is built, and for the Unit tests and Relvals indicates that the validation for that IB is being run.

-If the validation job for the IB fails, the paratial results still can be shown in the IB pages if ES is available.
+If the validation job for the IB fails, the partial results still can be shown in the IB pages if ES is available.